luckyhyosun/fullstackopen/README.md

 + [Styled Components](https://styled-components.com/) library: defining styles through [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates)

 ✴️ **Bundler** is a tool that takes all your project’s files and dependencies (JavaScript, CSS, images, etc.) and combines them into **optimized bundles** that the browser can load efficiently.
+So, before Create React App (CRA) existed, to run a React project you had to **manually configure several tools**, including:
+  + Webpack – to bundle your JavaScript files.
+  + Decide the entry point, output location, loaders, plugins, etc.
+  + Babel – to transpile modern JavaScript and JSX into code that browsers can understand.
+  + Set up presets like `@babel/preset-env` and `@babel/preset-react`.
+  + ESLint / Prettier – for code linting and formatting.
+  + Development server – to reload your app automatically during development.

+All of this required writing config files (like `webpack.config.js`, `.babelrc`, etc.) and understanding how they worked together.
+If any part was **misconfigured, your app wouldn’t compile**, and debugging could be frustrating.

+To make the situation easier, [Create React App](https://github.com/facebook/create-react-app) was developed.
+  - Create React App eliminates configuration-related problems above.
+  - Letting you start a new project with just one command (`npx create-react-app my-app`).
+  - Handling Webpack, Babel, ESLint, and the dev server **automatically behind the scenes**.
+  - Vite has recently replaced Create React App
+  - Both Vite and Create React App use **bundlers**, which is calld [Webpack](https://webpack.js.org/) or [esbuild](https://esbuild.github.io/), to do the actual work

-In the course, We have implemented our applications by dividing our code into separate modules that have been imported to places that require them.
+In the course, we have implemented our applications by dividing our code into separate modules that have been imported to places that require them.
 Even though ES6 modules are defined in the ECMAScript standard, the older browsers do not know how to handle code that is divided into modules.

 For this reason, code that is divided into modules must be bundled for browsers, meaning that all of the source code files are transformed into a single file that contains all of the application code.